tinymce/tinymce-docs/customization/TinyMCE3x@Creating_unit_tests.md

 ## Running Existing Tests

-If you download the development (_dev.zip) package for TinyMCE, it will contain a tests directory with all the tests for TinyMCE.
+If you download the [development package](https://www.tinymce.com/download/) for TinyMCE, it will contain a tests directory with all the tests for TinyMCE.
 Tests are grouped into separate HTML files for different areas of functionality.
 You can open any test file in a browser and the tests in that file will automatically run, showing you the results.
 If the tests pass you'll see a green bar but if any test fails the bar will be red.
 Refreshing the page will rerun the tests.

-Open the index.html file to see a list of all the test files so you can easily run them.
+Open the `index.html` file to see a list of all the test files so you can easily run them.

 The [tests for the latest release](http://tinymce.moxiecode.com/js/tinymce/tests/) can also be run online.